Laura Wright (Brookside): Departure and death

 On 18 August 1987, it was announced that Cunliffe had decided to not have her contract with the show renewed.
 Cunliffe's departure coincided with numerous other regular cast departures including, Damon Grant (Simon O'Brien), Doreen Corkhill (Kate Fitzgerald) and Pat Hancock (David Easter).
-This lead newspapers to claim there were issues within production but these allegations were denied.
+This led newspapers to claim there were issues within production but these allegations were denied.
 Cunliffe told Daily Mirror's Irwin that she feared being typecast and did not want to remain in the same role for too long.
 Her decision issued a dilemma to scriptwriters who had planned a long-term future for Laura and Jonathan.
 Pinner agreed to his contract renewal but Cunliffe's decision meant that Laura needed to be written out with short notice.

 Pinner told Knight that Cunliffe did not want to remain in the show for another year and felt that filming in Liverpool was too far from her home in London.
 Pinner confirmed that Cunliffe's decision shocked the production team, he added "everyone was gobsmacked when she left."
 Pinner was nervous about his job security after Cunliffe left because it was unclear if Jonathan would be kept on in the series without Laura.
 In an interview in The Weekly News, Pinner said he understood Cunliffe's decision to leave.
 He knew the easiest way to write Laura out would be her and Jonathan leaving the show together.
 Pinner explained "for a while it looked as though my stay would be cut short, I had some anxious moments as I waited to see how the problem would be resolved."
 A Daily Mirror report claimed that executive producer Phil Redmond was annoyed with Cunliffe for ruining the show's plans for Laura and Jonathan.
 He retaliated by having Cunliffe play the rest of contracted episodes as Laura in a hospital bed.
 They added that Laura would become a "vegetable".
 Cunliffe filmed her final scenes as Laura in early October 1987.
 A Liverpool Echo reporter revealed that producers had decided to kill the character off.
 They hired out part of a ward inside a Merseyside hospital to film her deathbed scenes following a brain haemorrhage.